 Dr. John Robert Lloyd Woods was born in 1876 in Gillingham, Dorset, England.
 His father, Dr. Theophillus Woods was a surgeon and his mother was the former Catherine Bowen.
 He was the youngest of 3 children.
 He had a sister named Anna and a brother named William Henry Ogle Woods.

 At the age of 14, Dr. John R. L. Woods was studying medicine and living at the District Royal Medical Benevolent College in Epsom, Surrey, England.
 He studied there from 1891 to 1894.
-In a publication documenting biographies of Epsom Graduates, it states that Dr. Woods received his medical education at Selwyn College, (a constituent college of Cambridge University) and at St. Thomas Hospital.
+In a publication documenting biographies of Epsom graduates, it states that Dr. Woods received his medical education at Selwyn College, (a constituent college of Cambridge University) and at St. Thomas Hospital.
 To be more specific, Dr. Woods graduated B.A. in 1897, M.R.C.S. and L.R.C.P in 1902.
 Following his post-graduate studies, he interned as the House Physician at the Bradford Royal Infirmary

 Dr. and Mrs. Woods had two children, Elizabeth Mary Woods was born on the 29th of April, 1908 and Robert Patrick Woods was born on the 1st of February, 1910.
 Both children were born in Worthen, Shropshire in Wales.
-Dr. Woods had a general family practice in Worthen.
+Dr. Woods had a general family medical practice in Worthen.
 He was also the Medical Officer of Health.
 After he left Worthen he lived in London, England where he was the resident Medical Officer for the East London Hospital.

-The family returned to Wales in October of 1924.
+The Woods family returned to Wales in October of 1924.
 Their address listed was 91 Walter Road, Swansea, Wales.

 Mrs. Woods died on the 8th of November, 1956 at St. Andrews Hospital in Chippenham, Wiltshire.
-Dr. Woods died on the 14th of June, 1959 at West Wales General Hospital.
-His daughter Elizabeth, a spinster, was the benefactor of his will.
+Dr. Woods died on the 14th of June, 1959 at the West Wales General Hospital in Carmarthenshire, U.K. His daughter Elizabeth, “a spinster”, was the benefactor of his will.

-His brother also became a physician.
-Dr. William Henry Ogle Woods (1875-1945) did not practice in Chatham-Kent.
+*His brother also became a physician.
+Dr. William Henry Ogle Woods (1875-1945) did not practice medicine in Chatham-Kent.
 It appears that he practiced medicine in Swansea, Wales his entire life.

 **Dr. James Walter Coulter also appears on the Chatham-Kent Physician Tribute website.